What is Problem Solving:

 Interviews are generally scheduled for gauging people with best skills and choosing best candidates.
 So to assess candidates well, behavior type of questions need to be asked.
 In this type of questions, both critical thinking and problem-solving questions will be included.

 Some of the similar types of questions are:

 - Explain a situation where you had to face a difficult problem, and what did you deal with it?

-- Have you taken any steps to avoid general problems at the workplace?
+- Have you taken any steps to avoid general problems in the workplace?